theQRL/hyperion/docs/contracts/constant-state-variables.rst

     that initializer, especially when they are at a different level in inheritance hierarchy.

 .. note::
-    Before Solidity 0.8.21 initialization of immutable variables was more restrictive.
+    Before Hyperion 0.8.21 initialization of immutable variables was more restrictive.
     Such variables had to be initialized exactly once at construction time and could not be read before then.